AAFC-BICoE/dina-py/README.md

 * A way to re-use tokens when making different API calls.
 * Implement and test the other request types for Person.
 * Add support for other Dina entities.
+*
+## Tests

+* 2 tests only, both for PersonSchema, testing deserialization only
+* Can run tests directly from test file